Structure Formation with Dark Magnetohydrodynamics: Effects on Matter Power Spectrum

 which admits Legendre multipoles (for $\ell=0,2,\dots$),

 Thus, the $\ell = 0$ multipole will be the isotropic matter power spectrum from our model.
 In Fig.~\ref{fig:power-spectrum-P0}, we plot several examples of $P_{0}(k,0)$ for various values of the spectral index $n$.
 We show the current data from Planck 2018~\cite{Planck:2018nkj,Chabanier:2019eai}, DES Y1~\cite{DES_Y1}, SDSS DR7~\cite{SDSS_DR7}, eBOSS DR14~\cite{Abolfathi_2018}, MW Satellites~\cite{MW_forecast}, as well as projected future measurements from CMB-HD lensing~\cite{MacInnis_2025}, and the HERA and EDGES 21-cm projections~\cite{HERA,EDGES,Munoz:2019hjh}.
 In Fig.~\ref{fig:Transfer Function-T0} we plot the corresponding transfer function of each of the curves from Fig.~\ref{fig:power-spectrum-P0}.
-We note that, unlike warm DM or SIDM models, we do not see pure exponential suppression or dark acoustic oscillations (DAOs), but rather a smooth reduction/alteration in power, followed by a continued power-law fall-off, with DAOs occurring at much larger wavenumbers.
+We note that, unlike warm DM or SIDM models, we do not see pure exponential suppression or dark acoustic oscillations (DAOs), but rather a smooth reduction/alteration in power, followed by a continued power-law fall-off, with DAOs occurring at much larger wave numbers.
 In principle, there is a scale such that all power is suppressed, though we do not probe these scales.
+Additionally, it has recently been shown that the solutions to Eq.~\eqref{eq:lin-eq} closely match those from state-of-the-art numerical MHD simulations for scales larger than the MHD turbulent scale, $\lambda\gg\ell$~\cite{Ralegankar_2025}.

 To place constraints on magnetic fields in the secluded $U(1)_D$ gauge sector, we scan over a 2D parameter space of the magnetic field today at reference scale $\lambda=0.1\,h^{-1}\,\rm{Mpc}$, and the DM charge-to-mass ratio.
 At each point in the scan, we numerically solve Eq.~\eqref{eq:lin-eq} to generate $P_0(k,0)$ and calculate the $\chi^2$ statistic against the current and future power spectrum data given in Fig.~\ref{fig:power-spectrum-P0}.
 The resulting parameters that can be excluded at the 68\%, 95\%, and 99.73\% confidence levels are shown in the solid pink, purple, and red colored regions, respectively.
-Along with these contours, we also show projected constraints from future observations given by the dashed lines - the color scheme has the same meaning.
+Along with these contours, we also show projected constraints from future observations given by the dashed lines---the color scheme has the same meaning.